 What is GDPR?

-The General Data Protection Regulation (GDPR), a law passed by the European Union, aims to protect the EU residents and citizens’ rights and freedom.
+The General Data Protection Regulation (GDPR), a law passed by the European Union, aims to protect the rights and freedom of people in the EU.
 It requires organizations to follow specific standards while processing personal data of people.
 With this, the GDPR aims to safeguard the data and hence the privacy of people.
 The terrestrial scope of the Regulation is broad.
-You could be operating from anywhere in the world yet accountable to comply with the GDPR if you collect and process the data of EU residents or citizens.
+You could be operating from anywhere in the world yet accountable to comply with the GDPR if you collect and process the data of EU residents.

 Read more about GDPR here.

 Protecting the personal data of people is the responsibility of an organization, and there are many ways to ensure security to data.
 Encryption is one way to achieve this.
 GDPR believes so too.
 Article 32 of the GDPR lays out requirements for the secure processing of personal data.
 Pseudonymization and encryption are two of the “technical and organizational” measures it lists for the security of processing.
 This blog post discusses encryption and what the GDPR says about it.

 Encryption is a mathematical technique to convert personal data into codes that only authorized users can access.
 It protects the data from unauthorized or unlawful processing.
 Not all data require encryption.
 However, it depends on if the processing activity poses a threat to the rights and freedom of the users.
 It is an effective method to protect data during storage or transfer.

 Pseudo-random keys, generated by algorithms, are used to encrypt or decrypt data.
 You can access the data using this key.
 Therefore, you must make sure to handle it safely.